-In a previous study, Lagarde et al. (2017) showed that over time, the abundance of pediveligers was driven by the abundance of specific trophic plankton such as the diatoms Chaetoceros spp. in this ecosystem, supporting the hypothesis of the trophic settlement trigger (Toupoint et al. 2012).
-In the present study, significant spatial differences in phytoplankton abundance and biomass were detected between shellfish farming sites Bouzigues_ISFZ in the eastern part of the lagoon and Marseillan_ISFZ in the western part.
-This east-west gradient was shown to be due to nutrient inputs (the main inputs come from perennial rivers entering the lagoon in the east) (Jarry et al. 1990, Plus et al. 2006) and was amplified by the filter-feeders' trophic depletion of phytoplankton biomass, with 1.7-fold more nanophytoplankton and 2.8-fold more microphytoplankton at the eastern site Bouzigues_ISFZ than at the western site Marseillan_ISFZ.
-Similarly, regarding phytoplankton abundance, almost 5 times more Chaetoceros spp. were counted at Bouzigues_ISFZ than at Marseillan_ISFZ.
+In a previous study, Lagarde et al. (2017) showed that over time, the abundance of pediveligers was driven by the abundance of specific trophic plankton such as the diatoms; Chaetoceros spp in this ecosystem, supporting the hypothesis of the trophic settlement trigger (Toupoint et al.

-The contrast between ISFZ and OSFZ sites was underlined by twice as many picoeukaryote counted inside than outside.
-Abundances of Chaetoceros spp. were twice as high at Listel_OSFZ than at Bouzigues_ISFZ, and 9-fold higher at Marseillan ISFZ.
-Nanophytoplankton were 30% more abundant at Listel_OSFZ than at the ISFZ sites.
-As we showed a positive effect of cyanophycae, diatoms, heterotrophic flagellates and nanophytoplankton on pediveliger abundance, we hypothesize that the loss of settlement competence of pediveligers inside the oyster rearing zones is linked to the depletion of food resources (i.e. nanophytoplankton and diatoms), thereby reducing the effect of the trophic settlement trigger.
-A decrease in the abundance of oyster spat was observed both ISFZ and OSFZ compared to the abundance of pediveligers, suggesting a low survival rate at metamorphosis, both at ISFZ and OSFZ sites.
+2012).
+In the present study, significant spatial differences in phytoplankton abundance and biomass were detected between shellfish farming sites Bouzigues ISFZ in the eastern part of the lagoon and Marseillan_ISFZ in the western part.
+This east-west gradient was shown to be due to nutrient inputs (the main inputs come from perennial rivers entering the lagoon in the east) (Jarry et al. 1990, Plus et al. 2006) and was amplified by the filter-feeders trophic depletion of phytoplankton biomass, with 1.7-fold more nanophytoplankton and 2.8-fold more microphytoplankton at the eastern site of Bouzigues_ISFZ than at the western site of Marseillan ISFZ.
+Similarly, regarding phytoplankton abundance, almost five times more Chaetoceros spp were counted at Bouzigues_ISFZ than at Marseillan_ISFZ.
+The contrast between inside and outside the shellfish farmed zone was underlined by twice as many picoeukaryote counted inside than outside.
+Abundances of Chaetoceros spp were twice as high at Listel_OSFZ, than at Bouzigues_ISFZ and 9-fold higher at Marseillan_ISFZ.
+Nanophytoplankton were 30% more abundant at Listel_OSFZ than inside the shellfish farming zone.
+As we showed a positive effect of cyanophycae, diatoms, heterotrophic flagellates and nanophytoplankton on pediveligers abundance, we hypothesize that the loss of settlement competence of pediveligers inside the oyster rearing zones is linked to the depletion of food resources, i.e. nanophytoplankton and diatoms, thereby reducing the effect of the trophic settlement trigger.
+A decrease in the abundance of oyster spat was observed both inside and outside the shellfish farming zones compared to the abundance of pediveligers, suggesting a low survival rate at metamorphosis both inside and outside the shellfish farming zone.
 We previously showed that survival at metamorphosis was positively correlated with nanophytoplankton abundance (Lagarde et al. 2017).
-Other authors demonstrated that the presence of shellfish results in a decrease in zooplankton and phytoplankton biomasses, with deficits of 30 and 40% respectively (Lam-Hoai et al. 1997, Souchu et al. 2001, Bec et al. 2005).
-In line with these results, we observed that nanophytoplankton abundance was lower at ISFZ sites than at OSFZ sites.
-This depletion is due to trophic filtration (top-down control inside the shellfish farming zones) of adult shellfish, including oysters (Deslous-Paoli et al. 1993, Pernet et al. 2012, Lagarde et al. 2017), with an indirect impact on pediveliger abundances, metamorphosis, survival and spat abundance.
+Other authors demonstrated that the presence of shellfish results in a decrease in zooplankton and phytoplankton, biomasses with deficits of 30 and 40% respectively (Lam-Hoai et al. 1997, Souchu et al. 2001, Bec et al. 2005).
+In line with these results, we observed that nanophytoplankton abundance was lower inside the shellfish farming zone than outside.
+This depletion is due to trophic filtration (top-down control inside the shellfish farming zones) of adult shellfish, including oysters (Deslous-Paoli et al. 1993, Pernet et al. 2012, Lagarde et al. 2017), with an indirect impact on pediveliger abundances, metamorphosis survival and spat abundance.
 We therefore conclude that feeding constraints during sensitive stages such as settlement and metamorphosis were responsible for the heterogeneous recruitment observed at the scale of the whole lagoon.

 Zooplanktonic trophic competitors and potential predators in the water column mirrored the population dynamics of autotrophic prey and that of the oyster larvae without significantly or negatively impacting oyster recruitment (Lagarde et al. 2017).
-In our previous study, we showed that there was no negative correlation between recruitment and the abundance of predators and/or competitors.
-In the case of competitors, our results suggest that their abundances are lower ISFZ than OSFZ because the filtration pressure of the adult oysters exerts top-down control of the trophic chain.
+In our previous study, we showed there was no negative correlation between recruitment and the abundance of predators and/or competitors.
+In the case of competitors, our results suggest that their abundances are lower inside the shellfish farming zone than outside because the filtration pressure of the adult oysters exerts top-down control of the trophic chain.

-Our results suggest that the disruption of the supply of pediveligers is due to lack of food (trophic competition, and lack of energy) or unsuitable food (tintinnids, picoeukaryotes) leading to energy-deficient larvae.
+Our results suggest that the destructuring of the supply of pediveligers is due to lack of food (trophic competition, and lack of energy) or unsuitable food (tintinnids, picoeukaryotes) leading to energy deficient larvae.